 - If it has been over two hours since your cat has ingested something.
 By this time, the substance is already in your cat’s system and will only lead to further aggravation.
 Get to your vet ASAP.

 You always want to contact your veterinarian before any attempt to induce vomiting, inducing vomiting is dangerous.
+Also the ASPCA Poison Control is your greatest resource if you think your cat has eaten anything toxic.
 You need to be sure that this is the right thing to do to save your cat’s life.
 Tell your vet specifically what your cat ingested.
 If your veterinarian gives you the OK, here is how to proceed.

 Hydrogen Peroxide Method For Inducing Vomiting In Cats

-Hydrogen peroxide is a recommended procedure to induce vomiting in most dogs and cats.
+If your vet recommends the hydrogen peroxide method to induce vomiting here’s some helpful guidelines.
 Your vet will tell you the proper amount to use based on your cat’s age and weight.
 Be sure that you are using a 3% solution.
 Do NOT use hair coloring strength peroxide.